UXlySoftware/n8n-nodes-1shot/README.md

 ## Usage

-Check out our [YouTube tutorials](https://www.youtube.com/@1ShotAPI) for examples of how you can use 1Shot API to automate onchain tasks with n8n.
+Check out our [documentation](https://docs.1shotapi.com/automation/n8n.html) for more information and examples of how you can use 1Shot API to automate onchain tasks with n8n.

 ### x402 Workflow